JordyCoolen/easyseq_covid19/README.md

               is projected in the VCF to ensure correct output.
 This works perfect for now because no other deletions are known on this exact location.

-variant pipeline v0.7.0
+variant pipeline v0.7.0 or later

   ---->     In Version 3 of the EasySeq RC-PCR SARS-CoV-2 WGS kit the region 21765-21770 / HV 69-70 region is
-    <----   complety overlapping by having a new primer design.
+    <-  --   complety overlapping by having a new primer design.
 This version of the variant pipeline handles the
             data obtained using version 3 correctly.
 ```